cannatag/ldap3/docs/manual/source/tutorial.rst

 If you just copy and paste the object representation you can instantiate a new one.
 This is very helpful when experimenting in the interactive console.

-.. sidebar:: Object representation

-    the ldap3 library uses the following object representation rule: when you use the str() representation you get all the information about the status of the object, when you use the repr() you get back a string you can use in the Python console to recreate the object.

 Now let's try to request more information to the LDAP server::